Rick Forrester: 2011–2018

 Maya then sees Caroline and Ridge share a kiss.
 Rick leaves Caroline and starts seeing Maya again.

 After that, he and Maya go on living at Forrester's mansion, making Aly and Ivy's lives impossible for have being on Caroline's side.
 After all, Rick has also some feelings for Caroline that, while she was in her office sharing a kiss with Ridge, Rick, taken by a crazy action, shoots them.

 Reception

 For his portrayal of Rick, Young was nominated for Outstanding Supporting Actor in a Drama Series at the 42nd Daytime Emmy Awards.
+In 2022, Charlie Mason from Soaps She Knows placed Rick 12th on his ranked list of The Bold and the Beautiful’s Best of the Best Characters Ever, commenting "A portrait of ambition, Eric and Brooke’s son has always had his eye on the prize.
+Trouble is, that eye, as focused by Jacob Young, Justin Torkildsen and Kyle Lowder, has wandered to one wife/girlfriend after another after another."